saipasyanthi/ExpressTolling/README.md

 * Clone this repository in to your eclipse
 * Make sure you are using JDK 1.8
-* Check the dependency jars:
+* Check the dependency jars if any issue in the Project:

      In eclipse go to project-> Right click-> Build Path-> Configure Build Path-> Libraries-> Add External JARs..: